hubmapconsortium/hra-millitome-generator/README.md

 <h3><a href="https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V11">Millitome Generator V11</a></h3>

 Just like V10, V11 can still be used to export individual STL files.
-But now this can also be initiated through commands in a Terminal app.
+But now this can also be initiated through the command line in a Terminal app.
 A bash terminal script automates the creation of (at the moment) 144 individual STL files; all named consistently, created into matching folders, each folder compressed into a ZIP file.

 While the terminal script runs Openscad, it also generates a correctly configured and named CSV Lookup file for each STL file.
 CSV files are also saved into the correct folder and included in the generated ZIP file.